WayScience/cellpainting_predicts_cardiac_fibrosis/README.md

 ## Data

-For training a logistic regression classifier, we extracted single-cell morphology profiles from CFs of different patients with the same heart failure type and patients with non-failing hearts.
+For training a binary logistic regression classifier, we extracted single-cell morphology profiles from CFs of different patients with the same heart failure type (idiopathic dilated cardiomyopathy) and patients with non-failing hearts.
+Patient information for each heart used can be found the `metadata` folder under the [Circ Patient Information document](./metadata/Circ%20Patient%20Information.docx).
 We label wells from each patient as either "Failing" (failed heart) or "Healthy" (non-failing heart).
 There was no treatment or perturbation applied to any of the wells in this plate.